KevinKra/My_notes/AWS/Guru_path/Apprentice/Cloud-Practitioner/notes.md

 3. Stop guessing about capacity.

-   > No longer need to have to deal with situations of too little or too much.
-Cloud skills dynamically with business needs without being restricted by contracts automatically.
+   > No longer have to deal with situations of too little or too much provisioned capacity.
+Cloud scales dynamically and automatically with business needs without being restricted by contracts or physical limitations.

 4. Increase speed and agility.